uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 - [Rooksby et al., 2014, Personal Tracking as Lived Informatics]({{ site.baseurl }}/readings/PersonalInformatics-Rooksby2014.pdf)
 - [Cordeiro et al., 2015, Barriers and Negative Nudges: Exploring Challenges in Food Journaling]({{ site.baseurl }}/readings/PersonalInformatics-Cordeiro2015.pdf)
 - [Epstein et al., 2015, A Lived Informatics Model of Personal Informatics]({{ site.baseurl }}/readings/PersonalInformatics-Epstein2015.pdf)
+- `jessie cscw paper`
+- `laura cscw paper`
+- `ravi chi paper`

 ## Thinking Big

 Your proposal must go beyond a technology-centric proposal of a webpage, phone application, or interaction.
-Think about the problems that people face in their lives, how we can approach those problems, and the role for interactive computing.
+Instead think about the problems that people face in their lives, how we can approach those problems, and the role for interactive computing.
 This first assignment is your opportunity to think broadly about identifying a problem.
 Subsequent assignments will provide opportunities to focus on designing a specific technological solution to a specific set of tasks.